History of Road Development in India

 ⇰ In 1961 a committee was appointed to prepare the Second Twenty-year (1961-81) RoadDevelopment Plan (Bombay road plan).
 The target road length at the end of this programme was almost double that of the Nagpur plan.
 The construction of 1600 Km Expressways was also included in the plan.
 The total length of all categories of roads achieved by the year 1974 was 11.45 lakhs Km which is higher than the target.

 ⇰ The Highway Research Board was set up in 1973 to give proper direction and guidance to road research activities in India.
 In 1978 the National Transport Policy Committee (N.T.P.C) was appointed by the government of India to prepare a comprehensive national transport policy for the country.
 The N.T.P.C report was made available in 1980 and many of the major recommendations of this report have been accepted by the government.

-⇰ The Third Twenty year.
+⇰ The Third Twenty years.
 (1981-2001) Road Development Plan (Lucknow road plan)Was approved in the year 1984.
 Some of the important features of this plan are improvements of transport facilities in villages, towns and small cities conservation of energy, preservation of environment and improvement of road safety.
-This twenty-year plan aims at increasing the total road length 15 lakhs Km in 1981 to 27 lakhs Km in 2001.
-The present road plan has set the target length of NH to be completed by the end of the ninth five year plan period.
+This twenty-year plan aims at increasing the total road length from 15 lakhs Km in 1981 to 27 lakhs Km in 2001.
+The present road plan has set the target length of NH to be completed by the end of the ninth five-year plan period.